MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## The Microsoft Edge for Business user experience

 Configuring and activating the user experience is straight forward and easy to do.
 First, the user opens Microsoft Edge on a work device to launch Microsoft Edge for Business.
 The next step is to enable the personal browser window in the profile flyout.
 After this one-time set up the user can start browsing as normal.
-Work related sites such as sites that need a user's work login and Microsoft 365 apps and services, will automatically open in the work browser window.
+Work related sites such as sites that need a user's work login and Microsoft 365 apps and services, automatically open in the work browser window.
 A growing set of popular sites will automatically open in the personal browser window.

 ### Enable personal browsing for users

-The personal browsing option will be enabled by default, and users will have the option to create a personal browser profile.
+The personal browsing option is enabled by default, and users have the option to create a personal browser profile.
 You can turn off the personal profile with a policy that prevents Microsoft Edge from creating a new profile.
-If you've already configured this policy, then the personal browsing option will not be available to your users.
+If you've already configured this policy, then the personal browsing option won't be available to your users.

 ### Enable automatic switching for users